Bilzin Sumberg’s Mortgage Repurchase Defense Experience

 Robert (Bob) M. Siegel

-Bob Siegel heads Bilzin Sumberg’s Corporate Finance Practice and is Partner of its Corporate & Securities and Restructuring & Bankruptcy Groups.
+Bob Siegel heads Bilzin Sumberg’s Corporate Finance Practice and is Partner of its Corporate & Securities and Business Finance & Restructuring Groups.
 He is one of the most knowledgeable lawyers in Florida in the areas of secured transactions under the Uniform Commercial Code, Florida usury law, letters of credit, and personal property leasing transactions.
 Over the course of his career, Bob has represented both lenders and borrowers in numerous complex financial transactions, including several multi-billion dollar deals, both nationwide and abroad.
 He has developed a substantial client base across the United States as well as overseas, practicing law on a national level with other top lawyers, financial advisors and other professionals in high-profile matters.

 For the past several years, Bob has devoted an extensive amount of time in the representation of numerous mortgage originators and sellers throughout the country.
 He has developed strategies to prevent or minimize potential losses resulting from mortgage investor repurchase and indemnification demands.
 He frequently provides substantive litigation support to the firm in matters involving these issues.
 He is a frequent speaker and author on this topic.